-October is National Farm to School Month!
-Fort HealthCare along with area schools and organizations are celebrating by acknowledging local school garden and nutrition efforts and participating in the Great Lake Great Apple Crunch throughout the month!
+Thank you to all who participated in October’s National Farm to School Month and Great Lakes Great Apple Crunch!
+Fort HealthCare along with area schools and organizations celebrated by acknowledging local school garden and nutrition efforts and crunching into a local apple!
+Photos from Jefferson County’s participation in the Great Lakes Great Apple Crunch are visible at Facebook.com/FortHealthCare.

 Learn more about Farm to School efforts happening throughout Wisconsin at www.farmtoschool.org/our-network/Wisconsin.